SpriteBatch for WebGPU

 |---|---|---|

-| webgpu-spritebatch | Fast 2D sprite rendering with full control over your game loop and architecture | No scene graph, physics, or asset pipeline included |
+| SpriteBatch Install as webgpu-spritebatch | Fast 2D sprite rendering with full control over your game loop, architecture, and asset flow. | No scene graph, physics, or asset pipeline included. |

-| Full engine (Pixi, Phaser, etc.) | Complete game framework with editor, scenes, and plugins | Larger dependency, opinions about structure, may not use WebGPU natively |
+| Full engine Pixi, Phaser, Babylon, etc. | Complete game framework with scenes, plugins, and higher-level opinions. | Larger dependency and may not use WebGPU natively. |

-| Raw WebGPU | Total ownership of the rendering pipeline | Significant boilerplate for basic sprite batching |
+| Raw WebGPU Maximum rendering ownership | Total ownership of every pipeline, buffer, shader, and render pass. | Significant boilerplate before drawing basic sprites. |